- Press Center

 Our strategic goal is to achieve a leading position amongst oil and gas companies on all key indicators concerning Occupational Health and Safety.
 In order to accomplish this goal, the Company continually updates its IMS, improves employees’ qualification and applies advanced technologies.

 Workplace certification includes evaluating measures to control the harmful impact of hazardous factors in the workplace.
 Measures to improve working conditions are developed based on the results of the certification process.
-In the reporting year, we certified 1,078 operating workplaces.
-No workplaces were identified with unacceptable working conditions.
+In the reporting year, we certified 4,830 workplaces.
+The were no hazardous conditions found during the inspection.

 All of NOVATEK’s subsidiaries and joint ventures conduct periodic safety training and briefings; personnel training and development programs are offered, among others, by specialized training centers; knowledge assessment is implemented on a regular basis.
-During the year, all entities undertook scheduled and unscheduled Health and Safety knowledge tests and 4,324 employees underwent HSE training courses.
-In 2015, the financing of Occupational Health and Safety totaled approximately RR 665 million.
+During 2016, all entities undertook scheduled and unscheduled Health and Safety knowledge tests; within this period, 6,852 employees underwent occupational health training courses and certification, and 3,018 employees underwent safety training courses.
+In 2016, the financing of Occupational Health and Safety totaled approximately RR 693 million.